Associate Professor, Department of Geography and Environmental Studies

 |Degrees:||MSc.Planning (University of Toronto) Ph.D.
 (University of Toronto)|

 I studied urban planning and geography at the University of Toronto.
 After finishing my PhD, I had the good fortune to complete a postdoctoral fellowship at the wonderful Universidad Autónoma Metropolitana (Azcapotzalco) in Mexico City.
 As an urban geographer, I’m broadly interested in housing, planning and urban governance issues and their relationship to precarity and equity.
 My research focuses on the geographies of “informal” housing and spatial regulation, everyday planning practices, space and gendered livelihoods, and the spatial politics of neighbourhood (barrio) upgrading in Mexico City.
 This research has explored access to land and housing issues as well as the ways that “formal” planning maps and programs intersect with planning practices to produce “informality” in different territories of the city.
 At Carleton, I’m cross-appointed to the Institute of Political Economy (IPE) and participate in the Latin American and Caribbean Studies (LACS) Program.
 I welcome graduate students with overlapping or related research interests.
+Some students may also be interested in our MA Geography with Specialization in Latin American and Caribbean Studies.

 - Cities in a Global World (GEOG 3023)